Functional Electrical Stimulation

 All forms of the various FES Programs are available in the inpatient and outpatient setting.
-For outpatient planning, please contact the RF general number, 215-218-3900.
+For outpatient FES information or to schedule an appointment please contact the Riverfront at 215-218-3900.